 Medical practitioners owe a duty of care to their patients.
 The trust of people in their doctors, nurses and specialists relies on positive results.
 When doctors fail to uphold their duty of care and people are injured, that trust can erode.
 It’s vital for that negligence is brought to light and the affected people receive the compensation they’re owed.

 Proving medical malpractice isn’t always easy.
-Health care providers and their malpractice insurers have high-priced lawyers, and the law is often written to minimize their liability.
-It’s important to work with a team of lawyers who understand the system and are willing to invest the time and resources necessary to reach a fair conclusion in your case.
+Healthcare providers and their malpractice insurers have high-priced attorneys, and the law is often written to minimize their liability.
+It’s important to work with a team of Cleveland medical malpractice attorneys who understand the system and are willing to invest the time and resources necessary to reach a fair conclusion in your case.

 It can be difficult to prove medical malpractice cases because negligence is not always clearly visible, and not every bad medical outcome constitutes a breach of duty.
 The courts avoid discouraging doctors from practicing, so there are many statutes in place to protect healthcare practitioners if there are negative outcomes.